Activities, Eating, Sleeping, Health & Safety

 When considering sleep-away camp, young people often wonder: “What will I eat?”
 “Where do I sleep?”
 “What happens if I get sick” “What do we get to do?”
-Now entering our 106th summer, Camp WA WA Segowea has established a nurturing camp community and hope to provide a few answers to fill in these blanks.
-If you would like to know more, please contact our Camp Director, Lily at email@example.com or 413-229-9110!
+For over a century, Camp WA WA Segowea has established a nurturing camp community and here we hope to provide a few answers to fill in these blanks.
+If you would like to know more, please contact our Camp Director, Lily at firstname.lastname@example.org or 413-229-9110!

 - Our camp facilities are perfectly designed for activities of many sorts!
 Campers use our lake daily to swim and boat, and our main lodge is outfitted with basketball hoops, ping-pong tables, box ball (“4 square”) courts, a large fire place, and a reading and board game corner.
 The grounds that surround our lodge and lake have a gaga ball pit, tetherball poll, soccer field, and baseball and kickball field.
 All of our facilities are wifi-free, allowing campers to completely unplug and enjoy their natural surroundings.